The HTML block: what it is, what it does, and why you should care

 But it’s built to work for everyone.
 Which means there are moments where it doesn’t work quite as well as you specifically want it to.
 A layout that’s slightly off.
 A page that doesn’t quite feel like your brand.
 A third party tool you wish you could bring in rather than link out to.

 The HTML and Embed blocks are the answer to that gap.
-They sit in the same block picker as everything else in the Content Creator, but instead of a template, you get a blank canvas.
-Write or paste your own HTML, and it renders directly on the page for learners.
+They sit in the same block picker as everything else in the Content Creator, and they do two different jobs.
+The HTML block is the blank canvas: write or paste your own markup and styling, and it renders directly on the page for learners.
+The Embed block brings third-party tools onto the page: paste a link or embed code, and Thrive displays that tool in its own secure frame.

 This means the creative ceiling just got a lot higher.